jwolpert/fabric/docs/readwrite.md

 to reflect the latest version.

 ##### Example simulation and validation
-This section helps understanding the semantics with the help of an example scenario.
+This section helps with understanding the semantics through an example scenario.
-For the purpose of this example, the presence of a key `k` in the world state is represented by a tuple `(k,ver,val)` where `ver` is the latest version of the key `k` having `val` as its value.
+For the purpose of this example, the presence of a key, `k`, in the world state is represented by a tuple `(k,ver,val)` where `ver` is the latest version of the key `k` having `val` as its value.

 Now, consider a set of five transactions `T1, T2, T3, T4, and T5`, all simulated
 on the same snapshot of the world state.
-Following snippet shows the snapshot of the world state against which the transactions are simulated and the sequence of read and write activities performed by each of these transactions.
+The following snippet shows the snapshot of the world state against which the transactions are simulated and the sequence of read and write activities performed by each of these transactions.